On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$

-In~\cite{Lovasz-1967} the graph $H$ is a 0-1 adjacency matrix; there are no vertex and edge weights.
+In~\cite{Lovasz-1967} the graph $H$ is a $0$-$1$ adjacency matrix; there are no vertex and edge weights.
 In~\cite{Freedman-Lovasz-Schrijver-2007} Freedman, Lov\'asz and Schrijver define a weighted version of the homomorphism function $\hom(\cdot, H)$, where $H$ has \emph{positive} vertex weights and \emph{real} edge weights.
 The paper~\cite{Freedman-Lovasz-Schrijver-2007} investigates what graph properties can be expressed as such graph homomorphism functions.
 They gave a necessary and sufficient condition for this expressibility.
-This work has been extended to the case with arbitrary vertex and edge weights in a field~\cite{Cai-Govorov-2019}, and to ``edge models'', e.g.,~\cite{B-Szegedy,Regts-2013}.
+This work has been extended to the case with arbitrary vertex and edge weights in a field~\cite{Cai-Govorov-2019}, and to ``edge coloring models'', e.g.,~\cite{B-Szegedy,Regts-2013}.
 A main technical tool introduced in~\cite{Freedman-Lovasz-Schrijver-2007} is the so-called graph algebras.
-In \cite{Lovasz-2006} Lov\'asz further investigates these graph algebras and proved precise bounds for their dimensions.
-These dimensions are a quantitative account of the space of all isomorphisms from $H$ to $H'$.
+In~\cite{Lovasz-2006} Lov\'asz further investigated these graph algebras and proved precise bounds for their dimensions.~\footnote{See also~\cite{Lovasz-loops-correction} for a small correction suggested by Martin Dyer.
+However, this fix works only for undirected weighted graphs with positive vertex and real edge weights. } These dimensions are a quantitative account of the space of all isomorphisms from $H$ to $H'$.
 They are expressed in a theory of labeled graphs.
-Schrijver~\cite{Schrijver-2009} studied the function $\hom(\cdot, H)$ where $H$ is an undirected graph with complex edge weights (but all vertex weights are restricted to 1).
+Schrijver~\cite{Schrijver-2009} studied the function $\hom(\cdot, H)$ where $H$ is an undirected graph with complex edge weights (but all vertex weights are restricted to $1$).
 He also gave a characterization of a graph property expressible in this form, and proved that $\hom(\cdot, H) = \hom(\cdot, H')$ implies that $H \cong H'$ for undirected graphs with complex edge weights (but unit vertex weights).